Interview

 have no interest whatsoever in playing an already established sound.
 I

-view improvisation as standing as near to the spark of creation as humanly
+view improvisation as standing as near to the spark of creation as

 possible.
 That's the goal, that's what I'm really trying to do.
 Total

 improvisation, pure improvisation, no heads no chord charts.
-I want to be
+I want to

 free to go in any direction.
 If I want to set up a structure, or play a